geotrellis/geotrellis-docs/docs/emr_deployment.md

 }
 ```

-These parameters (above) can be also set / overrided via the `spark-submit --conf` settings.
+These parameters above can be also set / overrided via the `spark-submit --conf` settings.

+### Configuration for SBT Lighter Plugin

+Before looking into this section, you may be interested in the [GeoTrellis Spark Job](https://github.com/geotrellis/geotrellis-spark-job.g8) template project as well.

-### SBT Lighter plugin configuration example
+The SBT Lighter Plugin configuration example:

 ```scala
 /** addSbtPlugin("net.pishen" % "sbt-lighter" % "1.2.0") */